codetricity/no-camera-template/README.md

 Sample app for Dream and Build contest participants without a camera.
 The app reduces RICOH THETA image size from 10.7MB to 0.12MB for transmission over unstable networks.
-The original file is preserved in the camera.
+The original image file is preserved in the camera.
 The idea is to set up a timelapse to take 1,000 pictures, one image every 5 minutes and transmit the small files automatically.
 A person can look at the small image and decide if they want the larger image.

 The main branch of this app was developed on an Android Studio AVD and uses actual RICOH THETA images stored in the app.
-The virtual storage button will save the image to the virtual SD card of your AVD.
+The virtual shutter button will save the image to the virtual SD card of your AVD.

 The [with-camera](https://github.com/codetricity/no-camera-sample/tree/with-camera)